gioblu/PJON_ASK/README.md

 1-Wire is almost what I needed for a lot of projects but has its downsides: first it is propietary and closed source code and second, for me, the implementation is a littlebit chaotic.

 ## How to start
 The first step is the physical layer.
 Lets wire the two arduinos.
-Simply find a piece of wire and select a digital pin you want to use on both boards where to connect the transmitter's and receiver's pin.
-After this you should have both arduino boards connected by the wires on both transmitter and receiver module.
+Simply find a piece of wire and select a digital pin you want to use on both boards where to connect the receiver's and transmitter's pin.
+After this you should have both arduino boards connected by the wires to both transmitter and receiver module.

 Lets start coding, instantiate the `PJON` object that in the example is called network.
-To initialize a network based on PJON you need only to define the transmission, and reception pin (any free digital pin on your board) where ASK transmitter and receiver are connected and a unique ID (0 - 255):
+To initialize a network based on PJON you need only to define the reception and transmission pin (any free digital pin on your board) where ASK receiver and transmitter are connected and a unique ID (0 - 255):

 ```cpp
   PJON network(11, 12, 123);
 ```

 If you have only the transmitter on a board and the receiver on anotherone, you transmit in simplex mode.
-You should simply pass  `NOT_USED` instead of the receiver pin:
+You should pass  `NOT_USED` instead of the receiver pin:
 ```cpp
   PJON network(NOT_USED, 12, 123);
 ```